e-ucm/xasu/README.md

 ## Adding Xasu to your game

-Once Xasu is installed and configured, to add Xasu to your game you just have to create a new GameObject in Unity and include the Xasu component.
+Once Xasu is installed, to add Xasu to your game you just have to create a new GameObject in Unity and include the Xasu component.

 If you want to know more about how Xasu works, please check the Wiki:
 * Working with Xasu: https://github.com/e-ucm/xasu/wiki/Working-with-Xasu